Skip to content Skip to footer

 Neglected Murderesses

 Andreas Brown, proprietor of the Gotham Book Mart and promoter of Edward Gorey, told me that the brilliant artist/writer hated being referred to as the “Master of the Macabre.”
-Gorey has produced some very sweet, if poignant, tales like The Lost Lions and The Osbick Bird.
+Gorey produced some very sweet, if poignant, tales like The Lost Lions and The Osbick Bird.
 He has drawn some beautiful and humorous greeting cards.
-And he had no part in creating the twenty-three-year-old Goth and Steam-punk Edwardian Ball in San Francisco.
+Nevertheless, bizarre deaths occur in many of his books, from The Fatal Lozenge (1954) to The Unknown Vegetable (1995).
+His award-winning sets and costumes for Dracula stole the show in the 1970s and more than forty years of his spooky animated introduction to PBS television’s Mystery! would indicate that, perhaps, more than a smidgen of his disavowed title is self-anointed.
+His clever creation of the Neglected Murderesses Series doesn’t bolster his protests.

 Peripatetic Path of the Murderesses’ Art

-The dire dozen first appeared in Murderess Ink (1980), a follow-up to Murder Ink, Workman Press, (1979), by Dilys Winn, in a chapter titled “Neglected Murderesses Series.”
-In the same year, they were repackaged with a selection of whimsical cat drawings by Gorey from Cat Catalog, also from Workman, in a small 1980 trade paperback titled Dancing Cats and Neglected Murderesses.
-However, Gorey was so disappointed with the look of the paperback, that he published a limited edition of 300 signed/numbered and 26 signed/lettered books featuring his elegantly-designed front and back cover, and limitation page, but retaining the poorly printed Workman interior pages.[i]
+The murderesses first appeared in Murderess Ink (1980), a follow-up to Murder Ink (Workman Press, 1979) by Dilys Winn.
+In the same year, they were repackaged with a selection of whimsical cat drawings by Gorey Cat Catalog, also from Workman, in a small 1980 trade paperback titled Dancing Cats and Neglected Murderesses.
+Gorey was so disappointed with the look of the paperback, however, that later in 1980 he published a limited edition of 300 signed/numbered and 26 signed/lettered books featuring his elegantly-designed front and back cover, and limitation page, but retaining the poorly printed Workman interior pages. [i]

-In 1989 Gorey gave the murderesses a fresh printing and larger format through his Fantod Press as a set of Dogear Wryde postcards.
+Also in 1980, Gorey gave the murderesses a fresh printing and larger format through his Fantod Press as a set of Dogear Wryde postcards.
 The sets were limited to 250 copies, each of which was signed, numbered, and packaged in an illustrated envelope.

 Never brought to justice for their crimes, these scoundrels carried on in Betrayed Confidence, an album of seven different dogear Wryde postcard series from 1992.
-They reappear in Amphigorey Again in 2006, so well reproduced that Gorey’s glorious penwork is, at last, realized.
-Ten years later, they emerge for the first time in full color in a boxed set of note cards — five each of four designs Gorey’s limited edition — from Pomegranate.
+They reappear in Amphigorey Again in 2006, so well reproduced that Gorey’s glorious penwork is, at last, realized for the general public.
+Ten years later, they emerge for the first time with posthumously added color in a boxed set of note cards — five each of four designs — from Pomegranate.
+My favorite of the original twelve designs portrays Natasha Batti-Loupstein who pulverized a paste necklace and sprinkled it over a tray of canapes, at Villa Libellule, Nice, 1923.
+Her iniquity was as elegant and eerie as Natasha herself and the modern art under which she posed.

 Natasha Batti - Loupstein